tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 ### Possible Problems with The `PartitionedVariable` Class

 Although we have a class called `PartitionedVariable`, we often concatenate all of their components to pretend it is a single variable.

 For example, `tf.matmul(partitioned_var, inputs)` would concatenate the list of variables in the `partitioned_var` before the execution of `matmul` as if the `partitioned_var` is a single variable.
 With the concatenation, the `partitioned_var` would only serve for loadbalancing purposes.

-To avoid issue, it requires people to write methods that respect the partitions, e.g. `tf.nn.sampled_softmax`.
-This has some flavor of model parallelism.
+However, to parallelize computation, people have to write methods that respect the partitions, e.g. `tf.nn.sampled_softmax`.
+Therefore, this class has been overloaded by different use cases.

 ## Goals